nbn™ speeds explained

 nbn™ connects homes and businesses across Australia via 6 different technologies.
 This means your speed are variable depending on what nbn™ technology connects your house or business to the nbn™ network.

-For nbn™ services that are connected via Fixed Wireless (FW) the only available plan is the Unlimited Essential plan (uses nbn™ 50) due to the maximum download speed of Fixed Wireless technology being 50Mbps nominal access line speed.
+For nbn™ services that are connected via Fixed Wireless (FW) can select between the Unlimited Standard plan (uses nbn™ 25 Standard), or the Unlimited Essential plan (uses nbn™ 50) due to the maximum download speed of Fixed Wireless technology being 50Mbps nominal access line speed.
 Speeds are variable.

 Important Information: Actual throughput speeds may be slower and could vary due to many factors including type/source of content being downloaded, hardware and software configuration, the number of users simultaneously using the network and performance of interconnecting infrastructure not operated by MyRepublic.
 We recommend you connect directly via an ethernet cable rather than Wi-Fi for the best experience.
 You can conduct a speed test on your MyRepublic connection here.